 "Right," he said skeptically with that teasing and knowing smirk, "I know what's going on inside that coconut shell of yours.
 You promised her that you would fix things, told her that you would help her, didn't you?"

-Stephen looked wryly at his friend, "Did nature tell you that too?"
+Stephen looked wryly at his friend, "Did Birdie tell you that too?"

 "No. I just guessed," Josiah answered with a knowing shrug implying that he did just guess it.
 Stephen could only give a small smile at that answer.
 Well, Josiah is his best friend after all; he is one of the only few people who can understand him immediately.

 "She's beautiful you know.
 Simple beauty," Josiah added his teasing smile visible once again, "But that didn't surprise me, you always prefer simple girls.
 Not that there is a girl that caught your attention before, this is the first time I saw you act like this,"